 Market picture

-“Organic is now taken into consideration mainstream.
-But the attitudes surrounding organic are whatever, however, status quo,” said Laura Batcha, CEO and government director, OTA.
-“In 2018, there was an awesome shift within the attitude of those running in natural towards collaboration and activism to transport the needle on the function organic can play in sustainability and tackling environmental initiatives.”
+“Organic is now considered mainstream.
+But the attitudes surrounding organic are whatever the status quo,” said Laura Batcha, CEO and government director of OTA.
+In 2018, there was an awesome shift within the attitude of those running in natural towards collaboration and activism to transport the needle on the function organic can play in sustainability and tackling environmental initiatives.”

 Produce continues to resonate with purchasers.

 Fruits and greens now account for 36.3 percent of all organic meal income.
-Organic fruits and vegetables make up 14.6 percent of all of the products sold within the U.S. and have nearly doubled their marketplace percentage in the final ten years.
+Organic fruits and vegetables make up 14.6 percent of all products sold within the U.S. and have nearly doubled their marketplace percentage in the final ten years.
 This is fundamental because produced is a gateway to natural clients, specifically Millennials and people with younger families.

-Innovation riding the natural dairy market
+Innovation riding the natural dairy market.

 Organic reach a long way fast food